infracloudio/plex-acorn/tutorial.md

 ## Deploying Using Acorn CLI

 As mentioned previously, running the Acorn application using CLI lets you understand the Acornfile.
-With the CLI option, you can customize the Plex to your requirement or use your Acorn knowledge to run your own Spring Boot App.
+With the CLI option, you can customize the Plex to your requirement or use your Acorn knowledge to run your own application.

 To run the application using CLI you first need to clone the source code repository on your machine.